 Instead, cisgender actors like Berry get cast into transgender roles and that’s it.
 If we’re lucky, the public outrage will make the actor reconsider and drop the role completely.
 But in other cases, they’ll get nominated and win awards for it because cutting your hair or wearing a dress is seen as revolutionary — but that’s usually reserved for when it’s a cis actor playing a trans person.

 Berry’s apology shows exactly what’s wrong in the entertainment industry.
 Though she did the right thing by apologizing, it’s important to question how Berry can “vow to be an ally” if she can’t even refer to a transgender man correctly.
 Where do we begin if she can’t understand the story she’s telling isn’t a female one?
-If Berry mentioned her blatant misgendering of the character in her apology, I (and other trans people) would be less harsh on her.
+If Berry mentioned her blatant misgendering of the character in her apology, trans people would be less harsh on her.
 This “woman” she spoke of is in fact, a man.

 Very few mainstream projects highlight the lives of trans people multidimensionally, and even fewer of those stories showcase trans men played by actual trans men.
 The one example I can think of is Elliot Fletcher’s character Trevor on the show Shameless.
 Trevor was nuanced and had depth outside of his gender identity.
 Fletcher’s character was a rare and refreshing glimpse at an accurate representation of a marginalized community.